angrycat9000/backstack/README.md

 ## Installation

-### Import
-For use when bundling this up in a larger package.
-Requires LitElement to be available as a peer dependency.
+This assumes it will be bundled in a larger package using webapp, rollup, or another bundler.
+It requires LitElement to be available as a peer dependency.
 No polyfills included.

 ```
 npm install backstack